RobThree/IdGen/README.md

 ![Id structure](https://raw.githubusercontent.com/RobThree/IdGen/master/IdGenDocumentation/Media/structure.png)

-However, using the `MaskConfig` class you can tune the structure of the created Id's to your own needs; you can use 45 bits for the timestamp, 2 bits for the generator-id and 16 bits for the sequence to allow, for example, generating 65536 id's per millisecond distributed over 4 hosts/threads (e.g. generators) giving you a total of 262144 id's per millisecond.
+However, using the `MaskConfig` class you can tune the structure of the created Id's to your own needs; you can use 45 bits for the timestamp (≈1114 years), 2 bits for the generator-id and 16 bits for the sequence to allow, for example, generating 65536 id's per millisecond per generator distributed over 4 hosts/threads giving you a total of 262144 id's per millisecond.
 As long as all 3 parts (timestamp, generator and sequence) add up to 63 bits you're good to go!

 ## Getting started